m7kvqbe1/election-polling/README.md

 - Feedback from API (e.g. with problem committing to database / if a user voted).
 - Dynamically populates potential candidates based on constituency selected.
 - Client side validation

-Really sorry it's tabs and not 4 spaces!!

 ## With more time